AllineedRu/SimpleExecutionLogger/README.md

 }
 ```

-Now if you run the example application we considered above, you'll get the output like this:
+Now if you run the example application we have considered above, you'll get the output like this:
 ```
 Hello, I'm in MyAmazingClass!